ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### COLUMN_ID

-This is the column identifier that is currently being processed by replication sender thread and has CHECK constraint.
+This is the identifier of the column that is currently being processed by replication sender thread and has CHECK constraint.
 It corresponds to a COLUMN_ID value in the SYS_COLUMNS_ meta table.
 Its value cannot be found in SYS_COLUMNS_ if this CHECK constraint was removed while the replication sender thread was processing the replication log.

 #### Reference Tables